HelmyBlub/The_Population_Must_Grow/readme.md

     - account required
     - https://partner.steamgames.com/downloads/list
     - could be removed in the code with a little bit of work.
 Only used for steam achievements
-    - location hard codede in build.zig.
+    - location hard coded in build.zig.
 Replace with your own path
     - manual need to acquire steam_api64.dll when using windows.
 Found in steam sdk.
 Needs to be copied to dependency folder.
 - vulkan Graphics API
     - when activating validation layer, sdk is required: https://vulkan.lunarg.com/